 Why the Luis and Clark Cello is Easier to Play Than a Standard Cello

-The shape of the Luis and Clark cello allows it to be played closer to the body, so that the bow arm does not have to be raised as high at the point of the A string.
+The shape of the Luis and Clark cello allows it to be played closer to the body so that the bow arm does not have to be raised as high at the point of the A string.
 This reduces one of the causes of “sore shoulder syndrome.”
-In addition, the heel of the neck is sloped, so that there is no sharp edge rubbing against the musician’s chest, making this cello more comfortable to play.
+Also, the heel of the neck is sloped, so that there is no sharp edge rubbing against the musician’s chest, making this cello more comfortable to play.

 Unlike their wooden counterparts, Luis and Clark carbon fiber cellos are more durable, not subject to problems from changes in weather and humidity, they require little maintenance, and they can be cleaned with a standard glass cleaner.